-The traditional day of mourning the destruction of both ancient Temples in Jerusalem, which both happened on the same day of the year. to Tisha B’Av (TISH-a bah-AV) now includes remembrance of many Jewish tragedies that have mysteriously occurred on this very date:
+The traditional day of mourning the destruction of both ancient Temples in Jerusalem, which both happened on the same day of the year.
+Today, Tisha B’Av (TISH-a bah-AV) now includes remembrance of many Jewish tragedies that have mysteriously occurred on this very date:

 - 587 BCE (Hebrew calendar year 3338) - The First Temple was destroyed by the Babylonians under the rulership of Nebuchadnezzar.

 - 70 CE (3830) - The Second Temple was destroyed by the Romans under the leadership of Titus.

 - 135 CE (3895) - The Romans conquered Bar Kochba's last fortress, Betar, and destroyed his army.
 The Roman Emperor Hadrian turned Jerusalem into a Roman city.